lhshonda/rannsoknir/basin/Literal (CS).md

-A literal is a specific value in code like 2.
+A literal is a fixed value written in code.
+They are constant and do not change some types of [[Variable (CS)|variables]].
+Though this makes a literal sound to be a [[Constant Variable (CS)|constant variable]], they are in fact not variables.
+Literals are stored in variables, they're not variables themselves.

+<p align="center">Literals ≠ Variables</p>

 ---
-##### Java

-An int variable can typically only hold values up to about 2 billion; trying to store larger values results in "overflow".

----
-#computer-science #java
+#computer-science